ffalfred/Recombination_Phasing/README.md

 * operator
 * argparse

-### Clone
+### Clone or downlowad
-Clone this repo to your local machine using https://github.com/ffalfred/Recombination_Phasing
+Clone or download this repo to your local machine using https://github.com/ffalfred/Recombination_Phasing

 ### Usage
 The file that have to be launched is the phasing_trio.py.
 There are two options/arguments required by the program: